salykova/matmul.c/readme.md

-# High-Performance Matrix Multiplication in C
+# High-Performance Matrix Multiplication for CPUs
 <p align="center">
   <img src="assets/logo.jpeg" width="50%" alt="cpu-burn">
 </p>

-> **Important!** Please don’t expect peak performance without fine-tuning the hyperparameters, such as the *number of threads, kernel and block sizes*, unless you are running it on a Ryzen 7700(X).
+> **Important!** The code must be compiled with Clang.
+Using GCC causes the program to run 1.5 to 2 times slower on my machine.
+Please don’t expect peak performance without fine-tuning the hyperparameters, such as the *number of threads, kernel and block sizes*, unless you are running it on a Ryzen 7700(X).
 More on this in the [tutorial](https://salykova.github.io/matmul-cpu).

 ## Key Features
-- Simple, portable and scalable C code (<150 LOC)
+- Simple and scalable C code (<150 LOC)
 - Step by step [tutorial](https://salykova.github.io/matmul-cpu)
 - Targets x86 processors with AVX and FMA instructions (=all modern Intel Core and AMD Ryzen CPUs)
 - Faster than NumPy when fine-tuned for Ryzen 7700